Dwarvesforge/thorin/doc/src/config/path.md

 Specify where the assets (images, etc...) are stored absolute to the server root folder.
 Need to end with a trailing /
-This path MUST be inside of the DOCUMENT_ROOT path This is bein used in functions like "t_asset_url", "t_asset_path", etc...
+This path MUST be inside of the DOCUMENT_ROOT path This is bein used in functions like "url_asset", "path_asset", etc...

 Type : **{ [String](http://php.net/manual/en/language.types.string.php) }**